lethanov/CustomObstacle/README.md

 - New script for editor
 - for spec, we can see who spec you, and he can see what key is pressing.
 - change color if stamina is illimited, soud if regeneration, soud for stamina blocked, and no think if none.
+- add a sond if stamina = 0

 CustomBlocks :
 - Some block like redstone in minecraft